HarkerGameDevelopmentClub/Tutorial-Series-1-Resources/Part1.md

 Another bold step forward!
 The last thing that you will write in this part is keyboard input functionality.

 ## Keyboard input
-Keyboard input is fairly complicated.
-It follows the JavaFX event handling model: a class which is a designated `EventHandler` receives an `Event` and processes it.
+Keyboard input follows the JavaFX event handling model: a class which is a designated `EventHandler` receives an `Event` and processes it.

 In this case, you will make the `Main` class the `EventHandler` for `KeyEvent`s.
 First, add the following to the `Main` class signature, after `extends Application`:
 ```java